ermongroup/SDEdit/README.md

 </p>

 ## Stroke-based image editing
-Given an input image with user strokes, we want to generate a realistic image based on the user's edit.
+Given an input image with user strokes, we want to manipulate a natural input image based on the user's edit.
-We observe that our method is able to generate image edits that are both realistic and faithful (to the user edit), while avoid making undesired modifications.
+SDEdit can generate image edits that are both realistic and faithful (to the user edit), while avoid introducing undesired changes.
 <p align="center">
 <img src="https://github.com/ermongroup/SDEdit/blob/main/images/stroke_edit.jpg" width="800">
 </p>